JaisonRaphael/Lab-Ex.-No---8-Execute-a-program-for-pick-place-operations-in-Doosan-Industrial-Cobot-using-DRL-st/README.md

 ### Procedure:
 1) Place the given object on table (Workspace).
 2) Use 2 Jaw Gripper to pick the object from P1 (Pick Point).
-3)Move to poin1 using move J
+3) Move to poin1 using move J
 ............

 ## output :